UrbanEmissions.info was founded with the vision to be a repository of information, research, and analysis related to air pollution.

 Air pollution is a growing problem in most cities in the world, with a direct link to our health.
 However there is weak institutional capacity to address this issue in an integrated manner, because there is little in the way of an organized knowledge base or development/application of analytical tools that may help support pollution control planning.
-Most available tools are complex (state-of-the-art) and data-intensive (multi-purpose) and there is a need for a new generation of tools that can be applied, which takes into account the availability of information and institutional challenges.
+Most available tools are complex (state-of-the-art) and data-intensive (multi-purpose) and there is a need for a new generation of tools that can be applied, which takes into account the availability of information, form of information, and institutional challenges.

 UrbanEmissions.Info, has four objectives: